Marsh McLennan promotes new SVP, general counsel

 Global Locations: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, China, Colombia, Denmark, Finland, France, Germany, Hong Kong SAR, India, Indonesia, Ireland, Italy, Japan, Jordan, Malaysia, Mexico, Netherlands, New Zealand, Norway, Peru, Philippines, Poland, Portugal, Saudi Arabia, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, UAE, UK, USA, Venezuela

 Expertise: Consulting, communication, compensation and benefits, financial wellness, employee health, human capital, human resources, investments, mergers and acquisitions, pension risk, outsourcing, workforce management

-Key People: President and CEO: Martine Ferland
+Key People: Martine Ferland (president & CEO)

 Mercer is a global business of Marsh & McLennan, an international professional services firm that focuses on risk, strategy, and people.
 It offers advice and digital solutions to help organisations develop their risk management strategy and meet the health, wealth, and career needs of their employees.

 Mercer’s health business helps public and private companies in designing and managing healthcare programmes for their employees.
 Its advice and solutions include total health and wellness management strategies, vendor performance and audit, global health brokerage solutions, life and disability management, and measurement of healthcare provider performance.

 The company’s wealth business helps clients design defined benefit, defined contribution, and hybrid retirement plans.
 Its services include investment advice, retirement plan outsourcing, and related services to the sponsors and trustees of pension plans, foundations, master trusts, endowments, and insurers as well as wealth management and other financial intermediary companies.